ashvisualtheme/file-integrity-scanner/README.md

     - **⚡ Run Manual Scan:** Instantly execute a full, on-demand scan.
 This is ideal after major updates or when suspicious activity is suspected.
     - **🗑️ Clear Hash Cache:** Deletes all cached baseline JSON files.
 While the plugin **automatically removes outdated cache files** after software upgrades, this manual action is useful if you suspect the cache is corrupt or want to force a fresh download for all items on the next scan.

-### **Configuring Settings (Manual Excludes)**
+### **Configuring Settings**

-You can configure the plugin to ignore specific files or directories that you have intentionally modified.
+You can configure the plugin to exclude specific files or directories from the baseline comparison and add additional email recipients for scan notifications.

 1. Navigate to **Website Settings > Plugins**.
 2. Find the **File Integrity Plugin** and click the actions arrow, then select **Settings**.
-3. In the **Manual Excludes** text area, enter the paths of files or directories you wish to exclude, one path per line.
-Paths should be relative to your OJS root directory (e.g., `config.inc.php` or `plugins/generic/myCustomPlugin`).
+3. In the settings modal, you will find two fields:

+    - **Manual Excludes**: Enter the paths of files or directories you wish to exclude from the baseline comparison, one path per line.
+These paths will be monitored for local changes instead.
+Paths should be relative to your OJS root directory (e.g., `.htaccess` or `plugins/generic/myCustomPlugin`).
+    - **Additional Notification Emails**: Enter additional email addresses that should receive the scan reports.
+You can separate multiple emails with a comma, space, or new line.

+    **Example `Manual Excludes`:**

+    ```
+    .htaccess
+    google7tebgr5hcdtth.html
+    plugins/themes/my-custom-theme/
+    ```

+    **Example `Additional Notification Emails`:**

+    ```
+    admin@myjournal.com, it.lead@myjournal.com
+    security.officer@university.edu
+    ```

 4. Click **Save**.
-These paths will now be ignored in all future scans.
+Your settings will be applied to the next scan.

 ---